dylanirlbeck/content-moderation-lab/_pages/project.md

 <h1>The Project</h1>

 **Ethical Moderation** is a programming-based ethics project for students, by students.
-The project description and code is completely open-source by design: we want to be part of a larger wave of revamped ethics education in computer science.
+The project is completely open-source by design: we want to be part of a larger wave of revamped ethics education in computer science.
 We encourage instructors to incorporate this lab into their course; we challenge students to improve their ethical capacities by engaging with the project’s material; and, more broadly, we welcome anyone curious or concerned with content moderation to think hard about how it can and should be done.

 <h4>Table of Contents</h4>
 <div id="toc"></div>